Stories written for my News Workshop class during the Spring 2006 Semester at FIU

 Miller was pulled over that Friday night by former FHP Lieutenant Sean Brammer and asked if he had been drinking.
 “I told him that I had a couple of drinks and then he asked me to step out of the car,” Miller said.
 After a failing a Breathalyzer test, he was placed under arrest and released the next evening.

 His trial began a month later.
 Ever since then, Miller has racked up over $7,000 in legal fees to attorney David Jack.
 “My hearings from May 2005 until today have been mostly calendar calls, which means I’ve been showing up and he decides what we do next, “ he said.
 Calendar calls are done primarily to push for a time that is nearer or farther away, and in Miller’s case, Jack is delaying the resolution for as long as possible.
 During these calls, Jack has asked for continuances, which are postponements of hearings at the request of one or both parties.

-During the most recent calendar call, which took place on April 11th, the prosecution took the opportunity to appeal that motion.
+During the most recent calendar call, which took place on April 11th, the prosecution sought the opportunity to appeal that motion.
 They offered Miller a plea.
-“I thought it over and I talked to my lawyer and I said that I’m taking it if that’s what I should do,” he said.
+“I thought it over, and I talked to my lawyer, and I said that I’m taking it if that’s what I should do,” he said.

 As for the future of his case, another calendar call is in place for May 26.
-Miller is positive that he is going to pull through this.
-“As for my plea, I checked the Internet last night and I didn’t see an appeal filed yet.
-Apparently they only have 2 weeks to file that appeal, so we’ll see what happens.
-If they don’t, the prosecutor files a motion that basically says we’re not gonna press charges,” he said.
+Miller is confident that he is going to pull through this.
+“As for my plea, I checked the Internet last night, and I didn’t see an appeal filed yet.
+They only have two weeks to file that appeal, so we’ll see what happens.
+If they don’t, the prosecutor files a motion that says we’re not gonna press charges,” he said.

 Miller has come out of this with new perspectives on drinking and driving.
-“It really sucks having restricted driving privileges for a year.
-I learned that a DUI could be a very expensive proposition and is generally a pain in the ass, so I’m never letting this happen again!” he said.
+“It sucks having restricted driving privileges for a year.
+I learned that a DUI could be a costly proposition and is generally a pain in the ass, so I’m never letting this happen again!” he said.